Keeping Busy In The Storm! | Millennium Locksmiths

 I don’t think it’s a surprise that strong winds mean a lot of door problems – we’ve all experienced a gust snatching a door and flinging it open or slamming it shut unexpectedly.
 The sheer force involved can cause damage and leave us on the wrong side of the door.

 The phone started ringing early and kept going all day.

-The next job was a 20-minute drive away to another slammed door, so a case of opening the door and checking that the violent way the door had shut hadn’t damaged the latch.
+The next job was a 20-minute drive to another slammed door, so a case of opening the door and checking that the violent way the door had shut hadn’t damaged the latch.